Article published on 21 November 2019

 2019 has been a very special year for The Royal Air Force Benevolent Fund, as it marks a century since the charity was set up by Lord Trenchard.
 The fund was launched with a remit to provide community support to serving and former members of the RAF.

 As Proludic has had the privilege of working with the charity since 2009, we were not going to let this special anniversary pass unnoticed without giving our best wishes.
 We felt it was particularly important to celebrate the great work they do and mark this occasion.
-It was decided that we would raise money by challenging ourselves to cycle 100 kilometers to celebrate every year that the charity has been in existence.
+We decided to raise the money by setting ourselves a cycle challenge of 100 kilometers.
+1km for every year that the charity has been in existence.

 So, the five riders who made up the Proludic Peloton came together on a cold, overcast Tuesday morning on the 19th of November.
 The start point for the cycle ride was our very own PlayHub (HQ) in Bunny, Nottinghamshire.
 The route planned to take the riders out into the Vale of Belvoir and onward through the scenic Rutland countryside, culminating at the RAF Wittering base near Stamford.
 The chosen dismounting destination was St Georges playground, which is a play area that was recently renovated by Proludic.